flofriday/dancetime/README.md

 ## How we deploy

-At the moment I haven't deployed it yet but I plan on simply running a cron job every day that downloads the events and renders them into a static html file which I will host on my server with nginx.
+I have a cron job setup that runs the script daily and the generated files are statically hosted with nginx.

 ## Contributing